5 cost-effective alternatives to PACS systems

 4. CD/DVD archiving: CD/DVD archiving is a cost-effective way to store digital medical images.
 CDs and DVDs can be easily labeled and indexed and have a long shelf life.
 However, The retrieval process of data is slower than digital storage.

-5. Integrated Electronic Medical Record (EMR) Systems: Some EMR systems have built-in functionality for storing and sharing digital medical images.
+5. Integrated Electronic Medical Record (EMR) systems: Some EMR systems have built-in functionality for storing and sharing digital medical images.
 This can be a cost-effective alternative to purchasing a separate PACS system, but it depends on the functionality of the EMR system in question.

 Conclusion